katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 well.
 On both Python 2 and Python 3, byte strings should be given to Python's subprocess library and byte strings should be expected back from it.

-One of the main places in Ansible's controller code that we interact with other programs is the connection plugins' ``exec_command`` methods.
+One of the main places in Assible's controller code that we interact with other programs is the connection plugins' ``exec_command`` methods.
 These methods transform any text strings they receive in the command (and arguments to the command) to execute into bytes and return stdout and stderr as byte strings